Friday, October 20, 2017

 Disgust is a powerful emotion-laden, expulsion-driven, life-saving response to cleanse us from germ-infested filth.
 Disgust quickly generalizes beyond vomit and manure to reject the dirty side of sex that robs people of their humanity.
 Women have been degraded in our eyes.
 We humans can only take so much disgust before we avert our eyes.
 We need to wash our souls.

 Look for the word disgust in so many articles and comments about sexual harassment and abuse.
 Look for attitudes of contempt.
 There are powerful emotions behind the words.
 There is anger.
 And sometimes there is hate.
 There is a world of hurt.
-As my psychologist friend, Dr. Grant Jones, says, before hurt people can forgive they need to claim their "pound of flesh."
+As my psychologist friend, Dr. Grant Jones, often says, before hurt people can forgive they need to claim their "pound of flesh."

 Like any dirty job, people want a break.
 We see the desire for a break in the change in headlines.
 We see the need for relief in those men who fight back against blame in the comments sections of accusatory articles.
 Overexposure robs workers of their capacity to clean-up.